 If you’re using social media, you also need to think about what platforms would best suit your audience.
 Which ones do you get the most traction on?
 Work with your social media manager to make sure your content reaches the greatest amount of people and put a proper promotion plan in place.

 Content should be looked at like money, not tissues—it’s meant to be reused.
 Don’t let your content go to waste by finding different ways to repurpose it.
 Use it as part of an email nurture or account-based marketing program.
 This way you don’t have to spend time, money, and resources creating new content that can just be reused.
 Additionally, you can look at your metrics to see the best performing content over a specific period of time and put a plan in place to revamp, reuse, or re-promote those pieces.

 In order to test the success of your content, you need to have a measurement system in place.

 This is the last stage in developing a content strategy.
-Measurement is key to proving return on investment of your content to executives, to encourage more production.
+Measurement is key to proving a return on investment from your content to executives and encouraging more production.
 But to do that, you need to pick a set of metrics to measure.

 Define the metrics you’ll measure

 To measure the success of your content, you need to pick a set of metrics to focus on.
 This can be page views, form fills, bounce rate, or more, and will likely vary per type of content—a blog article isn’t going to have the same type of metrics as a white paper.
 Choose your metrics wisely, based on what you think will have the most impact to the greater organization.